To many of us, the word “risk” has a negative connotation.

 Being More Certain Of Your Investments

 Warren Buffett has complained about the previously mentioned concepts of risk in his shareholder letters.
-He argues that if you understand your investments more and are more certain of them, you can pick the correct stocks which have greater potential for positive returns.
+He argues that if you understand your investments more and are more certain of them, you can pick the correct stocks with greater potential for positive returns.

 Such a commonsensical notion of risk and return evades the other mathematical concepts of risks.
 This is why doing your due diligence is very important, as that reduces the risk that you face when you are investing.